 You can now integrate an Azure DevOps account with your Profit.co and can fully access your Profit.co app through the DevOps account.
 DevOps and Profit.co will automatically sync for automated key result progress updates.
 This integration eliminates the need to switch between the platforms and keeps the team moving forward.

-Profit.co enables you to integrate, install and connect your Azure Devops to create key results by eliminating the need to switch between two platforms.
+Profit.co enables you to integrate, install and connect your Azure Devops to create key results without switching between platforms.

 Installing the profit.co application in Azure DevOps account: